Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 · Use Suitable Alloys

-Silicon is the most suitable element employed as an alloy in designing aluminum plastic injection molds.
-This is due to its high specific heat capacity, i.e., it retains heat better than aluminum.
+Silicon is the most suitable alloying element used with aluminum for molds in plastic injection molding, thanks to its high specific heat capacity, which allows it to retain heat better than pure aluminum.

 Silicon is not the only suitable alloy.
 Any alloy used should have a short freezing range as it helps to promote solid mechanical properties in products.